mokolodi1/MedBook_/data_model.md

 - viper scores
 - paradigm scores

-In addition to the value type and metadata, each data set has a provenance field which contains a list of steps that were taken to generate the data set.
+In addition to the value type and metadata, each data set has a provenance field.
+The details of this field will be defined in a future version of this document.
+The intent is to store the steps that were taken to generate the data set.

 For example:
 1. uploaded by Robert Baertsch on June 15, 2016 (link to original data set)
 2. BRCA1 signature applied by Ted Goldstein on June 16, 2016 (link to signature)

-Data sets contain a list of samples in the form of study label and sample label tuples.
+Data sets contain a list of samples in the form of study label/sample label tuples.
 (Sample labels alone are not globally unique.)

 The actual data in a data set are stored in the GenomicExpression collection.
 GenomicExpression documents are simple data containers.
 They contain a reference to the data set they belong to as well as the feature label they contain data for.
 Finally, they contain a list of values such that each element contains the value for the correspondingly indexed sample in the samples list in the data set document.